metabrainz/musicbrainz-docker/TROUBLESHOOTING.md

 ```

 This may happen if your system is hindering file permissions.
-You can find it out by adding `RUN ls -l file` commands in the
+You can find out by adding `RUN ls -l file` commands in the
 Dockerfile.

 Solution: